-Now, my teacher was brought up in the old tradition of pundithood.
-And he told me, they were, he’d stand in the middle of these boys, who wanted to train a phenomenal memory.
-Stand in the middle, and say, about six or seven round him.
-One boy has a number.
-This one ring a bell a certain number of times.
-He’ll say a line of a poem, but it’s not stated which line it is.
-And he’ll describe some scene or something like that.
-Then it’ll go round again, then it’ll go round again.
-Then at the end of it, he’s got to totalled all the numbers in his head that have been said.
-He’s got to have reconstructed the poem in what must be the correct order of the lines, and at each line, he’s got to say how many times the bell was rung, you see?
+Now, my teacher was brought up in the old tradition of pundit-hood.
+He told me he’d stand in the middle of some boys, who wanted to train a phenomenal memory.
+So he’d stand in the middle of about six or seven around him.
+One boy has a number; this one rings a bell a certain number of times; another says a line of a poem, but it’s not stated which line it is and one more will describe some scene or something like that.
+Then it will go round again, and then again.
+At the end of it, the one in the centre has got to have totalled all the numbers that have been said in his head.
+He’s got to have reconstructed the poem in what must be the correct order of the lines and at each line, he’s got to say how many times the bell was rung.

 Now, he gave that as an example.
-He said, “This is just gymnastics.
-And it doesn’t have a real importance.”
-But he gave it as an example of what can be done.
-And we think, “Oh no, it’s impossible; it can’t be done.”
+He said, “This is just gymnastics and it doesn’t have a real importance”; but he gave it as an example of what can be done.
+We think, “Oh no, it’s impossible; it can’t be done.”
 But it can.
-They have quite phenomenal memories.
-And it’s something that, Victorians had it here.
+They have quite phenomenal memories and it’s something that Victorians had here.
 But it’s been lost now, and we tend to think, “Oh, it’s impossible.”
-But it isn’t; we can recover it.
+But it isn’t.
+We can recover it.

 © Trevor Leggett

 Part 1: Yogas of the Gita are Yogas for when life is in crisis